v2sCollections/City-of-Dreams/README.md

 ## [POPUPS](https://)

-16) These may popup in Vortex as you are downloading tthe collection.
+16) These may popup in Vortex as you are downloading the collection.

 - When you see a pop-up titled **"Mod contains protected paths"** select **"yes install to staging anyway"**
 - When you see a pop-up titled **"you have reached the fallback installer"** select **"yes install to staging anyway"**